guptakaran11/grasskode-website/content/post/hello-world.md

 As is customary, we start with saying a polite hello to this wonderful world!

 A programmer can never forget his *foobar*.

+Check out the [About](/about) page for more about me or browse through this awesome blog. 😜 🍻